MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-compare.md

 - On the **right** is the item's content in the *source* stage of the deployment.
 This is the stage being deployed.
 Its content will be applied.
 - The lines on each side appear in the same order, so each line is shown against its equivalent in the compared stage.

-The inline comparison view shows each line in the *target* (to be modified) stage below to its equivalent in the *source* (To be deployed) stage.
+The inline comparison view shows each line in the *target* (to be modified) stage underneath its equivalent in the *source* (To be deployed) stage.

 When the item's content is displayed for comparison, whether inline or side by side, the differences are highlighted as follows:

-- The file content lines are numbered and those that were changed are highlighted in red or green.
+- The file content lines are numbered and those lines that were changed are highlighted in green or red with a + or - sign next to the line number.
 - Changes shown in the *To be modified* stage will be removed or overwritten during the next deployment.
-They are highlighted in **red**.
+They're highlighted in **red**.
 - Changes shown in the *To be deployed* stage are the new values that will be applied during the next deployment.
-They are highlighted in **green**.
+They're highlighted in **green**.
 - In the modified lines, the specific characters that were added or deleted are highlighted in a darker shade.

 ### File modifications before comparison